oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 1. Start bash in the Docker container (follow steps 1-4 from running Oppia on a development server).

-2. Run the run_frontend_tests.sh script: `bash scripts/run_frontend_tests.sh`.
+2. Run the run_frontend_tests.sh script: `python -m scripts.run_frontend_tests`.
 The expected runtime is about 3-7 minutes.
     - If this outputs an error ("failed before timeout of 2000ms"), continue to step 3.
     - If this runs correctly (displays "SUCCESS"), do not go onto step 3.